SITE MENU

 Also in Main Street is The Caberfeidh Bar and Restaurant which offers good food and drink, and is popular with locals and visitors alike.
 Open daily (tel: 01571 844 321).

-The Tourist Information Centre is very nice and houses the Assynt Visitor Centre which has a free exhibition about the local area, complete with upstairs reading room, nature info and computer with a CD-ROM tour.
 Lochinver is also home to the Highland Stoneware factory shop which is on the north side of the loch from where you can get the classic shot of Suilven the 'sugarloaf' mountain towering over the village.
+The shop is open weekdays 9am-6pm (all year) and 9am-5pm on Saturdays from Easter to October.
+They produce hand-painted pottery (gifts and table/cookware).
+Tel: 01571 844376.

-The Assynt Highland Games usually take place at Culag Park, Lochinver on the second Saturday in August (tel: 01571 844647).
+The Assynt Highland Games take place at Culag Park, Lochinver on the second Saturday in August.

 photo